jtlocsei/electric-with-firebase-auth/README.md

    - Illustrates different security levels (basic vs strict verification)

 The demo serves as both a reference implementation and a starting point for adding Firebase authentication to Electric applications.
 It shows how to protect server-side resources and actions.

+Note: Do NOT use [FirebaseUI](https://firebase.google.com/docs/auth/web/firebaseui) as it is [no longer maintained](https://github.com/firebase/firebaseui-web/issues/1084).

 ## firebase_server.clj
 The `firebase_server.clj` file serves as the server-side security layer for Firebase authentication.
 Here are its main purposes: